openboy2012/DDModel/README.md

 How to use
 ----
 ###get code
-1.pod search DDModel.  the lasted version is 0.1.1 (new version waiting more....).
+1.pod search DDModel.  the lasted version is 0.1.1 (new version to be continue...).
 2.clone the master then copy the files in Classes document to your project.

 ###use code